singhbad/scratch-linalg/Readme.md

 ---

-## Curriculum context

-This repo corresponds to **Month 1: Mathematical & Statistical Foundations** of the full 8-month ML Research Engineer syllabus — specifically the `Vectors` and `Matrices` lesson references.
-See the full syllabus document for what comes next (Eigenvalues & Eigenvectors, SVD, Derivatives & Gradients, Probability Foundations) and how each piece here feeds forward into later lessons (PCA uses SVD, which uses matrices; neural network layers are literally `Matrix.matvec` plus a nonlinearity; attention scores are `Vector.dot` at scale).
+## What comes next

+This repo currently covers **Vectors** and **Matrices**.
+Natural next
+additions: Eigenvalues & Eigenvectors, and SVD — both build directly on `Matrix`/`MatrixNP`.
+Looking ahead, these primitives feed forward into everything else: PCA is built on SVD, which is built on matrices;
+a neural network layer is literally `Matrix.matvec` plus a nonlinearity; attention scores are `Vector.dot` computed at scale.